donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Validation token is communicated by the server via the ETag HTTP header Validation token enables efficient resource update checks: no data transfer if the resource has not changed.

 Lets assume 120 seconds have passed since our initial fetch and the browser has initiated a new request for the same resource.
 First, the browser checks the local cache and finds the previous response, unfortunately it cannot use it as the response has now expired.
-At this point it could simply dispatch a new request and fetch the new full response, but thats inefficient because if the resource has not changed then there is no reason to download the exact same bytes that are already in cache!
+At this point it could simply dispatch a new request and fetch the new full response, but that's inefficient because if the resource has not changed then there is no reason to download the exact same bytes that are already in cache!

-Thats the problem that validation tokens, as specified in the ETag header, are designed to solve: the server generates and returns an arbitrary token which is typically a hash or some other fingerprint of the contents of the file.
+That's the problem that validation tokens, as specified in the ETag header, are designed to solve: the server generates and returns an arbitrary token which is typically a hash or some other fingerprint of the contents of the file.
 The client does not need to know how the fingerprint is generated, it only needs to send it to the server on the next request: if the fingerprint is still the same then the resource has not changed and we can skip the download.

 {% include figure image_path="/assets/images/pages/performance/http-cache-control.png" alt="Cache Control" caption="Cache Control" class="align-left" %}

 In above example the client automatically provides the ETag token within the If-None-Match HTTP request header, the server checks the token against the current resource, and if it has not changed returns a 304 Not Modified response which tells the browser that the response it has in cache has not changed and can be renewed for another 120 seconds.
 Note that we do not have to download the response once more - this saves time and bandwidth.

 As a web developer, how do you take advantage of efficient revalidation?
 The browser does all the work on our behalf.
 It will automatically detect if a validation token has been previously specified, it will append it to an outgoing request, and it will update the cache timestamps as necessary based on received response from the server.
-The only thing thats left for us to do is to ensure that the server is, in fact, providing the necessary ETag tokens: check your server documentation for necessary configuration flags.
+The only thing that's left for us to do is to ensure that the server is, in fact, providing the necessary ETag tokens: check your server documentation for necessary configuration flags.

 ### To Remember